Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Experimental program

-tested material and $E_i$ and $\nu_i$ are parameters of the indenter (for diamond: $E_i$=1141 GPa and $\nu_i$ =0.07).
-In this study, the matrix Poisson ratio was assumed equal to 0.2 while the fiber Poisson ration was set equal to 0.4.
-The complete set of parameters, both measured averages labeled by $^*$ and those adopted from the literature, is available in~\tabref{param_CC}.
+The complete set of material parameters, both measured averages labeled by $^*$ and those adopted from the literature, is available in~\tabref{param_CC}.
 Note that the matrix modulus agrees relatively well with the one found for the glassy carbon in~\cite{Diss:Carbon:2002}.

-The final note is concerned with heat treatment of the C/C composite during fabrication.
-It has been observed experimentally~\cite{Cerny:Carbon:2000} that even for T800 based composites the tensile Young's modulus increases for graphitized specimens ($CICICG$) when compared to only carbonized ones ($CICIC$).
-It is suggested that this phenomenon may be caused by further stiffening of carbon fibers.
-This, however, is difficult to address in the present study as the tensile modulus cannot be measured via nanoindentation.
-On the contrary, neither the matrix properties nor the porosity profile is expected to change considerably with graphitization.
-Therefore, the experimental data reported in~\cite{Cerny:Carbon:2000} for the $CICIC$ system rather than those for $CICICG$ system will be fostered for comparison with numerical predictions.